 - Close to 40% of the world’s grain (and 70% of US grain) is being fed to livestock, much of which is produced in countries where 17,000 children die of starvation each day

-- Millions of sentient beings suffer unimaginably for their short lives before being killed needlessly
+- Millions of sentient beings suffer unimaginably for their short lives before being slaughtered needlessly

 - Many slaughterhouse workers suffer physical injuries or develop post-traumatic stress disorder